awsdocs/amazon-api-gateway-developer-guide/doc_source/websocket-api-develop-binary-media-types.md

-# Working with Binary Media Types for WebSocket APIs<a name="websocket-api-develop-binary-media-types"></a>
+# Working with binary media types for WebSocket APIs<a name="websocket-api-develop-binary-media-types"></a>

 API Gateway WebSocket APIs don't currently support binary frames in incoming message payloads\.
 If a client app sends a binary frame, API Gateway rejects it and disconnects the client with code 1003\.